coding-nomadic/microservice-cqrs-event-sourcing/README.md

-## Microservice architecture leveraging CQRS and Event Sourcing for robust event-driven communication and data consistency -
+## Microservice design pattern, CQRS, Event Sourcing, Kakfa and SQL/NoSQL -

 Discover how to construct distributed event-driven microservices, employing CQRS, Event Sourcing, and Kafka, along with PostGreSQL and MongoDB databases.